steemit/smt-whitepaper/smt-manual/manual.md

 ## Hardcoded Token Parameters

-Hardcoded parameters are aspects of tokens that interact with users in manners that have been found to increase security and safety of the assets as managed by the end user.
-Though these hard coded parameters could change for all SMTs in the case of a STEEM-wide upgrade, it is proposed that SMTs leverage these parameters in the same manner as the STEEM asset for the benefit of continuity and common user knowledge.
+Hardcoded parameters are configuration constants that affect the behavior of SMT's, but are deliberately excluded from `smt_setup_parameters` or `smt_runtime_parameters`.
+The reason they are designed to be non-configurable is that allowing these parameters to significantly deviate from the values used for STEEM results in significant risks, such as:

+- May result in a very complicated implementation
+- May result in extreme end-user frustration
+- May threaten the security and stability of the token
+- May threaten the security and stability of STEEM

+Here is the list of such hardcoded parameters:

 - `SMT_UPVOTE_LOCKOUT_HF17` : Hardcoded -- This value locks out upvotes from posts at a certain time prior to "CASH OUT" to prevent downvote abuse immediately prior to "CASH OUT."
 - `SMT_VESTING_WITHDRAW_INTERVALS` : Hardcoded